ArkEcosystemArchive/legacy-docs/general/04_WhatIsArkAddress/04_WhatIsArkAddress.md

-# All you want to know about ARK address
+# What is ARK address

 ## Foreword

-Blockchain is a database where records are stored after a concensus processed by network nodes.
-The unitary element used in this process is a peer to peer transaction containing informations such as `vendorField`, `asset`, `amount` and `fee`.
-Because it is peer to peer, account needs to be identified and here comes the ARK address.

 **Cryptography**

-ARK uses SECP256k1 curve from [eliptic curve digital signature algorithm](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm).

-An account is defined by the possibility to sign data using a private key and to provide a public key letting everyone check signature issued with the private key.
+In blockchain, an account is defined by the possibility to sign data using a `private key` and to provide a `public key` letting everyone check signature issued with the `private key`.
 It is a proof of ownership.
+Cryptography allow this kind of dual keys and ARK uses [SECP256k1](https://en.bitcoin.it/wiki/Secp256k1) curve with [eliptic curve digital signature algorithm](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) (ECDSA).

-In ARK, transaction have to be signed before broadcast.
-ECDSA generates [private key/public key] pair from a unique 32-bytes `seed`.
-This `seed` is not something easy to handle so it is generated from something more human : the `passphrase`.
+ECDSA generates `private key` and `public key` from a unique 32-bytes `seed`.
+This `seed` is not very human readable so it is generated from something more handy&nbsp;: the `passphrase`.

 **Passphrase**

-Passphrase is a simple text.
-The more complex it is, the more it secures the account.
-In blockchain, passphrase are generaly made of twelve words according to [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).
-It is not mandatory since a `seed` can be generated from one single char...
+`passphrase` is a simple text.
+In blockchain, it is generaly made of twelve words according to [Bitcoin Improvement Protocol #39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) (BIP39).
+It is not mandatory since a `seed` can be generated from one single char… But the more complex it is, the more it secures the account.

 ```python
 >>> import hashlib